New! Report radio or TV reception problems here.

 To make this change possible, we are discontinuing the KTOO-FM repeater service on 103.1.
 Our research shows that very few people used that service, so we’re switching 103.1 from KTOO to KRNN, and moving the transmitter to the federal building.

-And here’s a note for television viewers in Juneau.
+A note for television viewers in Juneau.
 All of KTOO’s TV services, including KTOO 360TV (Formerly 360 North), are available over standard free broadcast TV in downtown Juneau.
-Our transmitter is in the KTOO building at 360 Egan Drive (Between Centennial Hall and the APK State Museum).
+Our transmitter is in the KTOO building at 360 Egan Drive.

 We broadcast on VHF channel 10, so you’ll want to make sure your antenna supports VHF (most do).
 If you are in a good spot, one of those low profile flat antennas that you can put in a window or even hang behind your TV can work quite well.
 If that doesn’t work, then a more traditional larger antenna should work.
 We don’t recommend “rabbit ears” unless you are near our building.

 Sometimes moving an antenna just a couple of feet or changing the way it’s pointing can have a large effect if you are in a border-line area.
 It is often a case of a little bit of experimenting to see what works best for your specific location.
 Once you are up and running, when you scan for over-the-air channels with your TV, you could find up to about a dozen channels available in downtown Juneau.
 KTOO has 7 channels available on our service: PBS, Create, KTOO 360TV, PBS Kids, and our 3 radio channels (KTOO-FM, KRNN-FM, and KXLL-FM).
 They are all on the same signal, so if you get one, you should get them all.

 Here’s a list of channels to help you find us:

 - GCI Cable Juneau (stereo) – Channel 871